carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 - to look for single nucleotide variants in specific genes.
 - to quantify the relative abundances of different genes, and determine whether specific genes have better coverage than others.
 - to quantify the relative abundances of specific taxa, and determine whether specific taxa are more abundant than others.

+**As you consider this, discuss the following question with your group for this week's postlab questions:**

+**Check for understanding:**

+ Q3.
+If you wanted to quantify the relative abundances of specific genes in your sample, why couldn't you simply count the number of times your gene appears in your assembly?

 #### 15. Map to your project datasets
 Change directory into your project dataset directory folder.